jcavera/subjective_time/README.md

 the data files.
 They're pretty sensitive to modification, since everything's adderessed by counting bytes.

 For a better explanation of the project in general, refer to the /data/attrib.txt file.
-This serves as an embedded readme file that is to travel with the code and provide an expanation of the references for the called-out lines in the data files.
+This serves as an embedded readme file that must travel with the code and provides an expanation of the references for the called-out lines in the data files.
 Individual sub-directories may have their own readmes in order to explain the file formats.
 Also of course, read the code comments.